MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/deploy-dynamic-teams-at-scale.md

 1. Sign in to the Microsoft Entra admin center as at least a [Privileged Role Administrator](/entra/identity/role-based-access-control/permissions-reference#privileged-role-administrator).
 1. Go to the [Roles and administrators](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/RolesManagementMenuBlade/~/AllRoles) page, and then select **New custom role**.
 1. On the **Basics** tab:
     1. Provide a name for the role.
-You can also optionally enter a description.
+Optionally, enter a description.
     1. Make sure **Baseline permissions** is set to **Start from scratch** (the default setting).
 1. On the **Permissions** tab, select the following permissions:
     - **microsoft.directory/groups/create**